nsisodiya/Demo-Scalable-App/README.md

 };

 var config = {};
-var module1 = new choona.createModule("applicationContainer", myApp.helloWorld, config);
+var module1 = new choona.loadApplication("applicationContainer", myApp.helloWorld, config);
 module1.start();
 ```

 ### Flow of execution
-* you create a module using choona.createModule by passing an ID and Module Object.
+* you create a module using choona.loadApplication by passing an ID and Module Object.
 Module Object has start, end function. start function inside module will be executed automatically.

 ### Variable available inside a module
 		*	this.id = Id of module. == applicationContainer